Todd Tamanend Clark: Biography

-Political Activism
+Political activism

-While an art school student in San Francisco, Todd Tamanend Clark was friends with Wilma Mankiller and participated in the Native American occupation of Alcatraz Island.
-Clark was later mentored into the American Indian Movement by Russell Means.
-Clark is the Minister of Information for the Pennsylvania chapter of Autonomous A.I.M.
+While an art school student in San Francisco, Clark was friends with Wilma Mankiller and participated in the Native American occupation of Alcatraz Island.

-Literary Style
+Literary style

-Despite playing a multitude of musical instruments, Todd Tamanend Clark is first and foremost a poet.
+Despite playing a multitude of musical instruments, Clark is first and foremost a poet.
 He even considers his instrumental songs to be tone poems.
 Poetically, he was influenced by Allen Ginsberg, Leonard Cohen, Buffy Sainte-Marie, Jim Morrison, and Patti Smith.
 His poetry is regarded with much more complexity than what is typically usually found in rock music.
 In a 2006 review, Julian Cope called him "the T.S.
 Eliot of his time."
 Clark also writes essays on Native American cultures and civil rights.

-Musical Style
+Musical style

 Clark's music in the 1970s was described as "electro-psychedelic glam-rock" and "unique fusion of wild 60s-style experimentalism and proto-new wave synth-freakery."
 His early influences included the 1960s psychedelic rock of The Mothers Of Invention, The Doors, The Electric Prunes, Jimi Hendrix, and especially the early adopters of analog synthesizers such as The United States of America, Lothar and the Hand People, and Silver Apples, while he was also attuned to the sounds of the proto punk rock scene, such as The Seeds, The Music Machine, The Velvet Underground, The MC5, and The Stooges.

 In the 1980s, he switched to an experimental rock sound, taking inspirations from artists like The Residents and Laurie Anderson and the works of science fiction, cyberpunk and stream-of-consciousness writers such as Harlan Ellison and William S. Burroughs.
 He was also inspired by comic books, most prominently by Turok and Doctor Strange, but also by Batman, Green Arrow, The Haunt of Fear, Shock SuspenStories, Strange Tales, Strange Adventures, Challengers of the Unknown, Adam Strange, The Doom Patrol, Animal Man, Swamp Thing, Love and Rockets, Coyote, Aztec Ace, and Scout, as well as 1950s monster movies, most prominently by Forbidden Planet and Creature From the Black Lagoon, but also by It Came From Outer Space, Terror From the Year 5000, The Flame Barrier, Kronos, Invasion of the Body Snatchers, and Attack of the 50 Foot Woman.